-"How do I involve my son in challenging mathematics?
+"How do I involve my child in challenging mathematics?
 He gets good marks in school tests but I think he is smarter than school curriculum."

 "My daughter is in 4th grade.
-What competitions in mathematics and science can she participate?
+What competitions in mathematics and science can she participate in?
 How do I help her to perform well in those competitions?"

 "I have a 6 years old kid.
 He hates math.
 How do I change that?"

 We often get queries and requests like these from parents around the world.
 Literally.
-In fact the first one came from Oregon, United States, second one from Cochin, India and last one from Singapore.
+In fact, the first one came from Oregon, United States, the second one from Cochin, India, and the last one from Singapore.

-We have created this article to answer these kind of questions and help you to help your children.
+We have created this article to answer these kinds of questions and help you to help your children.

-Unfortunately the school arithmetic (or olympiads organized by some private organizations) are mostly focused on exact computation.
-This approach is counterproductive for the development of young mind.
+Unfortunately, the school arithmetic (or olympiads organized by some private organizations) are mostly focused on the exact computation.
+This approach is counterproductive for the development of a young mind.
 It is prudent to keep the student away from these harmful practices.

 An alternative practice is to expose the student to "approximation" (example: is the sum of 31+243 larger than 300?)

 Imagination plays a big role in mathematical science.
 Vernacular literature can be the greatest source of childhood imagination.
-Greater focus on a second language (like English in India or Spanish in U.S.) may be an impediment for the child's mental development.
-Let your child read a lot of story books in vernacular literature.
+Greater focus on a second language (like English in India or Spanish in the U.S.) may be an impediment to the child's mental development.
+Let your child read a lot of storybooks in vernacular literature.

-It is not at all uncommon to have dyacalculia (remember jt is less of a disease and more of mental state so do not panic).
+It is not at all uncommon to have dyscalculia (remember jt is less of a disease and more of a mental state so do not panic).
 About 2 to 3% of any population has this state of mind in all countries.
-Unfortunately most schools are ill equipped to handle such situations.
+Unfortunately, most schools are ill-equipped to handle such situations.

 "Many of the winners in mathematical Olympiads that I know have, unfortunately, not been very successful as mathematicians when they grew up unless they continued to study like hell.... there are people who, though slow-witted at Olympiads, are good at solving problems that may take years to solve, and at inventing new theorems or even new theories." - Dimitry Leites